Declined for Life Insurance – What To Do Now? 2023 Update

 If you don’t qualify for simplified issue life insurance, a graded death benefit is your next best option.
-Graded death benefit has a two to a three-year waiting period before the death benefit kicks in.
+Graded death benefit has two to three years before the death benefit kicks in.

 During the waiting period, if you suddenly pass away – the life insurance company would only refund your premiums plus interest, or they would give a percentage of your death benefit.

 If you pass away during the first year, the company will pay your beneficiary 40% of the death benefit.
-If you die in the second year, the death benefit payout will 70%.
+The death benefit payout will be 70% if you die in the second year.
 After the waiting period, your beneficiary would receive 100% of the death benefit.

 Guaranteed Issue Life Insurance

-Guaranteed issue burial insurance is your last option to purchase life insurance coverage.
+Guaranteed issue burial insurance is your last option for purchasing life insurance coverage.
 Guaranteed issue final expense insurance does not have a medical exam, and you don’t have to answer health questions either.

 Guaranteed acceptance life insurance may be your best option if you have a severe medical condition.
 Your approval is secured regardless of your medical condition.
 If you are a U.S citizen and you fall under the age requirement, you can qualify for this policy.

-If you die within the waiting period, your beneficiary will only receive the return of premium plus interest which is commonly 10%.
-But, if you die due to an accident 100% of the death benefit will be available to your beneficiaries.
+If you die within the waiting period, your beneficiary will only receive the return of premium plus interest, commonly 10%.
+But, if you die from an accident, 100% of the death benefit will be available to your beneficiaries.

-Aside from working with an independent life insurance agency to help you get approved for coverage, there are a couple of things you can do to get affordable life insurance and increase your chances of getting covered.
+Aside from working with an independent life insurance agency to help you get approved for coverage, you can do a couple of things to get affordable life insurance and increase your chances of getting covered.